merit-network/merit-network.github.io/DEVELOPMENT.md

 ## Windows 10

 On Windows 10, we'll make use of GitHub Desktop to manage code and Ubuntu (app) to run our code via Node/NPM.
+To copy/paste using the Ubuntu (app) see <https://www.howtogeek.com/353200/how-to-enable-copy-and-paste-keyboard-shortcuts-in-windows-10s-bash-shell/>.

 ### Windows 10: Setup